Progressus-io/postnl-for-woocommerce/docs/postnl-v4-migration/postnl-v4-migration-implementation-plan.md

 - **PostNL/Joris must answer:** Is `POST /shipment/delivery/v4/return/activate` equivalent to old `POST /parcels/v1/shipment/activatereturn`?
 Build SDK extension, keep old client, or drop?

 ### Notes for reviewer
-- SDK Extension docs reference a `cache` field in context that does not exist in current code (`ServiceContext`).
-Do not follow SDK Extension README for this; read `PostalCodeCheckExtension.php` source directly as the reference implementation.
+- SDK Extension docs show `$context->cache` as a valid `ServiceContext` property.
+Whether this property exists in the installed SDK's `ServiceContext.php` requires verification — check the installed source before using it.
+If absent, `PostalCodeCheckExtension.php` is the reference implementation.
 - Postman examples for `return/activate` show `ActivateReturn denied no label` and `ActivateReturn warning Label` responses — review these response shapes before Option A implementation.

 ---